alphacep/vosk-server/webrtc/README.md

 ## Setup environment and run it.
 ### Set model path
 Setup path to ./model
-The models can be download from htere https://alphacephei.com/vosk/models.
+The models can be download from here https://alphacephei.com/vosk/models

 ### python environment
 The sample can work in python 3.8
 $ pip install numpy aiortc aiohttp aiorpc vosk
 If your system install aiortc failed, please install gcc in your environment and use pip to install aiortc again.

-### Execution
+### Execution in local
 $ python asr_server_webrtc.py
 Open chrome browser with URL http://0.0.0.0:2700 and demo is there.